LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes

-Users can practice work-related English vocabulary and grammar by solving questions in \quizapp{}, generated from their dialogues with the \queryapp{} chatbot. \quizapp{} provides a dashboard (\blackrectsmall{A} in \autoref{fig:interface:lingoquiz}) that helps users track how many quizzes they have completed that day, how many they have completed in total since the beginning, and how many new questions are available in the question pool (\circledigit{1} in \autoref{fig:interface:lingoquiz}).
-Clicking `Start Quiz' launches 10 multiple-choice questions, each requiring users to fill a blank with the best of three options (\blackrectsmall{B} in \autoref{fig:interface:lingoquiz}).
+Users can practice work-related English vocabulary and grammar by solving questions in \quizapp{}, generated from their dialogues in \queryapp{}. \quizapp{} provides a dashboard (\blackrectsmall{A} in \autoref{fig:interface:lingoquiz}) that helps users track how many quizzes they have completed that day, how many they have completed in total since the beginning, and how many new questions are available in the question pool (\circledigit{1} in \autoref{fig:interface:lingoquiz}).
+Clicking `Start Quiz' launches 10 multiple-choice questions, each requiring users to fill a blank (\blackrectsmall{B} in \autoref{fig:interface:lingoquiz}).
 When the question is generated from a marked AI response or when it is the first attempt, it is displayed with a \starmark or `new!' badge (\circledigit{2} in \autoref{fig:interface:lingoquiz}).
 Questions generated from screenshots or sufficient thread context include the inferred task as a hint (\circledigit{3} in \autoref{fig:interface:lingoquiz}).
 When users press the Submit button after selecting an option, the app provides immediate feedback on whether the answer is correct and the explanation (\circledigit{4} in \autoref{fig:interface:lingoquiz}).
 Within the quiz, any incorrect questions reappear until users provide the correct answer.
 Once all ten questions are answered correctly, the progress bar completes (\circledigit{5} in \autoref{fig:interface:lingoquiz}), and the quiz ends with a completion screen (\blackrectsmall{C} in \autoref{fig:interface:lingoquiz}).
-Afterward, users may proceed to a new quiz or return to the dashboard.
+Afterward, users may proceed to a new quiz or return to the dashboard (\blackrectsmall{A} in \autoref{fig:interface:lingoquiz}).